Pittsburgh–New Castle–Weirton combined statistical area

-The Pittsburgh–Weirton–Steubenville, PA–WV–OH Combined Statistical Area is a 13-county combined statistical (CSA) in the United States.
+The Pittsburgh–Weirton–Steubenville, PA–WV–OH Combined Statistical Area is a 13-county combined statistical area (CSA) in the United States.
 The largest and principal city in the area is Pittsburgh, Pennsylvania, but the CSA includes population centers from three states: Pennsylvania, West Virginia, and Ohio.

 The statistical area was officially defined by the U.S. Census Bureau in 2013 and revised in 2023.
 The estimated population of the area was 2,635,228 in mid-2016.